NickSeyler/My-Java-Code-1/README.md

 ## Java-Set-5 ##

-Utilization of while loops and for loops, and also nesting loops
+Utilization of while loops and for loops, and also nesting loops.

+## Java-Set-6 ##

+Utilization of arrays and sorting arrays.
+Note: StrictlyIdenticalLists.java uses arrays.
+This code was created before learning that a list in java is a different way to hold data.
+You should not call your arrays lists.